FAIRplus/the-fair-cookbook/content/home.md

 ## The recipes

 The FAIR Cookbook organizes the recipes according to the FAIR elements, audience type (your role), reading time, and level of difficulty.
-The FAIR Cookbook is a ‘live resource’; recipes are added and improved, iteratively, in an open manner, therefore bear with us if several sections are work in progress!
+The FAIR Cookbook is a **live resource**, meaning that content is added and improved, iteratively, in an open manner, therefore bear with us if several sections are work in progress!
-Below there are links to some key recipes, click on them to explore their content; otherwise use the main menu on the left hand side to browse all the current recipes.
+Below there are links to some key recipes, click on them to explore their content; otherwise use the main menu on the left-hand side to browse all the current recipes.

 ````{panels}
 :container: container-xl